Source: Canada Soccer

 “As we keep them in the game, it will be tighter, we wanted to score early to get that pressure off our backs.
 On the goal, it was a great cross from Janine and just to finish was easy.
 It’s crucial to get the little gimmicks out and we will keep the momentum going and we’ll be better.” - Kadeisha Buchanan

 Canada started Stephanie Labbé in goal, Ashley Lawrence at right back, Kadeisha Buchanan and Shelina Zadorsky at centre back, Allysha Chapman at left back, and Desiree Scott, Sophie Schmidt, Nichelle Prince, Janine Beckie, Jessie Fleming and Captain Christine Sinclair from the midfield up through to the attack.
 In the second half, coach Kenneth Heiner-Møller replaced Prince with Deanne Rose (75’).

 CANADA AT THE FIFA WOMEN’S WORLD CUP FRANCE 2019™

-Following Canada’s 10 June opener against Cameroon in Montpellier, Canada will face New Zealand on 15 June in Grenoble and Netherlands on 20 June in Reims.
+Following Canada’s 10 June opener against Cameroon in Montpellier, Canada will go on to face New Zealand on 15 June in Grenoble before closing out group play against the Netherlands on 20 June in Reims.
 Beyond the group phase, two or three nations from Canada’s group will advance to the Round of 16 with those initial knock-out matches to be played from 23-25 June.
-Beyond the Round of 16, the Quarter-finals are 27-29 June, the Semi-finals are 2-3 July, and the FIFA Women’s World Cup France 2019™ Final in 7 July.
+The Quarter-finals will be played 27-29 June and the Semi-finals will be held 2-3 July,leading to the Final of the FIFA Women’s World Cup France 2019™ on 7 July.

 CANADA AT THE FIFA WOMEN’S WORLD CUP : http://canadasoccer.com/?t=project&sid=1272